 114 Johnson Road, Foster, Rhode Island, 401-397-3007

 Dyer Woods is a family-oriented nudist campground located on the site of an old, 200-acre farm.
 "You have nothing to lose but your hangups," is their advice to first-time visitors.
-Facilities include a grassy sunbathing area, swimming pond, hot tub, sauna, walking trails and more.
+Facilities include a grassy sunbathing area, swimming pond (when lifeguard is available), hot tub, sauna, walking trails and more.
 Rentals are available for those who do not have their own tent, camper or RV.
 Day visitors are also welcome.

 For just $10 per day, you'll have access to this clothing-optional recreation spot's heated outdoor pool and sunbathing areas.
 Just leave your inhibitions at home, and bring a towel!
 Open year-round, this Maine woods hideaway also offers a wood-fired sauna, hot tub and bed & breakfast accommodations for additional fees.
 Four guest rooms are available in the Federal-style 1831 captain's house, or reserve the two-room efficiency apartment.